oyesam7/ArtificialIntelligence-1/README.md

 Introduction to Artificial Intelligence
 ==

+AI is the study of agents that receive percepts from the environment and perform actions.
+Each such agent implements a function that maps percept that maps percept sequences to actions, and there are different ways to represent these functions, such as rective agents, real-time planners, and decision-theoretic systems.
 Introduction
 --
+We call ourselves Homo sapiens—man the wise—because our intelligence is so important to us.
+For thousands of years, we have tried to understand how we think; that is, how a mere handful of matter can perceive, understand, predict, and manipulate a world far larger and more complicated than itself.
+The field of artificial intelligence, or AI, goes further still: it attempts not just to understand but also to build intelligent entities.
 ####Artificial intelligence:
+Four approaches to artificial intelligent:
 - Acting Humanly
     - if we can't distinguish between a computer and a human, the computer is said to act humanly.
     - **turing test:** computer's capability to act humanly